 Safety Culture in the ROP

-The purpose of the Safety Culture in the ROP training is to provide you with an overview, basic understanding, and familiarization with safety culture and the Reactor Oversight Process treatment of safety culture.
+The purpose of the Safety Culture in the ROP training is to provide you with an overview, basic understanding, and familiarization with safety culture and the Reactor Oversight Process (ROP) treatment of safety culture.
 This training includes an online learning resource that allows you to explore safety culture concepts at your own pace.
 Note that this training is also required as part of ISA-4, “Safety Culture” in IMC 1245, Appendix B. All candidates for qualification as an SCA or Senior SCA are required to review the online learning resource, regardless of whether they previously completed the training as part of their inspector qualification journal.
 The training videos can be accessed via TMS, and the online learning resource can be accessed directly using the link below.

-Link to Online Learning Resource: http://papaya.nrc.gov/safetyculture/index.html
+Link to Online Learning Resource: http://papaya.nrc.gov/safetyculture/index.html (internal)

 Focus Group Facilitation